Benjamin P. Malerba

 Ben’s practice also covers data breach and response, cybersecurity and data security, with a particular focus on security breaches related to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-Maintaining a focus on regulatory and compliance matters, Ben represents licensed facilities before the New York State Department of Health and the New York State Public Health and Health Planning Council.
-He also has represented clients before federal and state government agencies, including the Department of Health and Human Services’ Office for Civil Rights in its investigations into HIPAA-related security breaches.
-Ben also counsels clients on the development and implementation of compliance programs for health care providers and business associates under HIPAA and on preparing for and responding to HIPAA breaches and investigations.
+Ben represents licensed facilities before the New York State Department of Health and the New York State Public Health and Health Planning Council.
+He also represents clients before federal and state government agencies, including the Department of Health and Human Services’ Office for Civil Rights in its investigations into HIPAA-related security breaches.

-A frequent lecturer, Ben delivers presentations on health care issues and regulations.
+A frequent lecturer, Ben delivers presentations on health care, privacy and legal transaction issues, regulations, and related matters.

 Court Admissions